TissueImageAnalytics/tiatoolbox/README.md

 ### License

-The source code TIA Toolbox (tiatoolbox) as hosted on GitHub is released under the [The 3-Clause BSD License].
+The source code TIA Toolbox (tiatoolbox) as hosted on GitHub is released under the [BSD-3-Clause license](https://github.com/TissueImageAnalytics/tiatoolbox/blob/develop/LICENSE).
 The full text of the licence is included in [LICENSE](https://raw.githubusercontent.com/TissueImageAnalytics/tiatoolbox/develop/LICENSE).

+Models weights are dependent on the datasets that they were trained on.
+Please refer to the [documentation](https://tia-toolbox.readthedocs.io/en/latest/pretrained.html) for more details.

 ### Cite this repository